Taiko2k/Tauon/docs/usage.md

 - Clear playlist and re-import.
 It should be faster the 2nd time.

+- New in v2.0.0: If the last folder that was imported to the playlist contains all the tracks you wish to import, use the 're-import folder' fuction from playlist tab menu.

 ### Track Navigation

 - 'Forward' and 'Back' buttons play the next and previous tracks as they appear in the playlist.
 - With random mode on, 'Back' plays songs from playback history.
-- Right click the play button to jump playlist to the playing track.
-If an identical track appears in the open playlist it will be jumped to instead.
+- Right click the 'Play' button to jump playlist to the playing track.
+Trick: If an identical track appears in the currently open playlist it will be jumped to instead.

 ### Quick Search

-- Press the backslash key or Ctrl+F to open search box.
+1) Press the backslash key or Ctrl+F to open search box.
-- Type word fragments separated by spaces.
+2) Type word fragments separated by spaces.
 Use UP and DOWN keys to navigate any matching results in current playlist.
 Press enter key to play selected track.
-- Press Shift+Enter to create a new playlist from results
+3) Press Shift+Enter to create a new playlist from results

-### Filtering By Folder
+### Filtering By Folder Name

-- Press the backslash key '\' or Ctrl+F to open search entry.
+1) Press the backslash key '\' or Ctrl+F to open search entry.
-- Begin search text with a forward slash '/', then type part of a folder path to search for.
+2) Begin search text with a forward slash '/', then type part of a folder path to search for.
 (Capitalization will be ignored but used for playlist title)
-- Press Shift-Enter to create the new playlist.
+3) Press Shift-Enter to create the new playlist.
 Will fail if no matching results found.

 Tip: End the search text with another forward slash to search just for folders with that name.
-For example, entering '/Pop' may bring up results for J-Pop and K-Pop, however '/Pop/' will only return folders with that name.
+For example, entering '/Pop' may bring up results for J-Pop and K-Pop, however '/Pop/' will only return folders with that exact name.

 ### Panel Buttons